tpoisot/ms_pop_networks/ms_pop.md

 that, short of changes in local densities due to ecological dynamics, networks are *static* objects.
 If two species are known to interact at one location, it is assumed that they will interact whenever they co-occur [see *e.g.*
 @havens_scale_1992 ].
-Recently, we proposed that networks are *dynamic* objects, that have structured variation in $\alpha$, $\beta$, and $\gamma$ diversty, due not only to the change of species composition at different localities, but also to the fact that the same species will interact in different ways over time or space.
-Of these sources of variation in networks, the change of species composition has been adressed by previous literature [@gravel_trophic_2011; others refs].
-However, because this literature mostly assumes that interactions happen consistently between species, it is ill-suited to adress network variation as a whole, and needs be supplemented with new concepts and mechanisms.
+Recently, we established that networks are *dynamic* objects, that have structured variation in $\alpha$, $\beta$, and $\gamma$ diversity, due not only to the change of species composition at different localities, but also to the fact that the same species will interact in different ways over time or space.
+Of these sources of variation in networks, the change of species composition has been addressed by previous literature [@gravel_trophic_2011;@dattilo_spatial_2013].
+However, because this literature mostly assumes that interactions happen consistently between species, it is ill-suited to address network variation as a whole, and needs be supplemented with new concepts and mechanisms.

+In the current paradigm, interactions are established between species.
+Starting from empirical observations, expert knowledge, or literature surveys, one can collect a list of interactions for a given species pool.
+Several studies used this approach to extrapolate the structure of networks over space [@havens_scale_1992;@baiser_geographic_2012], by considering that the network at *any* location is composed of *all* of the potential interactions known for this species pool.
+This stands in stark contrast with recent results showing that (i) the identity of interacting species varies over space [@poisot_dissimilarity_2012], and (ii) the dissimilarity is not related to the dissimilarity in species composition.
+The current conceptualization of networks leaves us poorly equipped to understand the causes of this variation, and in this paper we propose a general research agenda to understand the mechanisms involved in the variability of species interactions.
+We propose that future research on interaction networks be guided by the following principles.
+First, at the regional scale, species interactions exists in a probabilistic state.
+Second, the probability that two species will interact can be determined as a function of traits and local abundances.
+Third, observations of interactions at local sites are the realizations of these regional probabilities.
+This approach is outlined in **Box 1**.
+Although this proposal is a major change in the conceptualization of network structure, we show in this paper that it is well supported by empirical and theoretical results alike, and will open the way to the development of predictive approaches integrating over a range of ecological mechanisms.

-Recent studies on the sensitivity of network structure to environmental change provide some context for this question. @menke_plant-frugivore_2012 showed that the structure of a plant–frugivore network changed along a forest–farmland gradient.
+Recent studies on the sensitivity of network structure to environmental change provide some context for this approach. @menke_plant-frugivore_2012 showed that the structure of a plant–frugivore network changed along a forest–farmland gradient.
 Specifically, at the edges between two habitats, species were on average less specialized, interacting more evenly with a larger number of